Visiting Lanai Checklist

 Rustic Hawaii might be a thing of myth for modern travelers, given the tremendous expansion the Aloha State has seen in the last three-plus decades.

 But ferry on over to Lanai—literally—and you’ll get a glimpse of what Hawaii was like before widespread gentrification: There are no traffic lights on this gorgeous island, a single gas station (and a single poke shop) caters to its 3,102 residents, and shopping is largely reserved for trips to neighboring Maui.
 And while Oracle CEO Larry Ellison may own 98% of the island, its eighteen miles of rugged beauty can be relished by kamaʻaina and visitors alike.
-Visiting Lanai should be highly considered on your next Maui vacation.
+Visiting Lanai should be highly considered during your next Maui vacation.
+One of the best ways to visit and see the lay of the land is via an aerial tour.

 Lanai beach